danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

 }
 ```

-The sheet will still be draggable between sizes, but you will not be able to dismiss it by swiping it down.
+The sheet will still be draggable between sizes, but will not dismiss when you swipe down.

 ## Conclusion

-The new sheet abilities in SwiftUI 4 and iOS 16 look great and open up for a bunch of new experiences, like onboarding guides, mandatory input modals etc. I can't wait to use them in my apps.
+The new sheet abilities in SwiftUI 4 & iOS 16 look great and open up for new experiences, like onboarding guides, mandatory input modals etc. I can't wait to use it in my apps.

-With all these great additions, there's no need for me to keep working on [BottomSheet]({{page.bottomsheet}}), which is why I've created an `xcode-14` branch in which I'll add information about that the library is being deprecated.
-I will merge this to the main branch when Xcode 14 is released, after which I'll archive the project.
-It will still be around, though, for people who use it.
+With these great additions, there's no need for me to keep working on [BottomSheet]({{page.bottomsheet}}).
+I will archive it and keep it around for a few years, then remove it.

-I'm however torn on deprecating types in the library, since people may still have to use it for a few more years, until they can upgrade their apps to target iOS 16.
-Deprecating types in the library would mean that people could be left with annoying deprecation warnings that they can't act on.
-On the other hand, they will still be able to use older versions of the library, plus I will not create any new versions with these deprecations, so people can just stick to the last released version.

-If you have any great insights regarding this, I'd love to hear them.